JoseSheffield112/COM4520-Multimodal-Pneumonia-Etiology-Classification/README.md

 1. Within the `darwin/config.py` script, set the value of the `dataPath` variable to be the path of the output of the previous `darwin/build-features.py` script.
 That is, the `output/im.pk` file.

-Use the `darwin/experiment.py` to run the models.
+Use the `darwin/experiment.py` script to run the models.
 From the root folder of this repo, run:

 ```python darwin/experiment.py -h```